I’ve decided to change things up this year for fall!

-I attached all of the floral elements by putting hot glue on the stems and pushing them into the wreath form.
+I attached all of the floral elements by putting hot glue onto the stems and pushing them into the wreath form.

 Step 4: Add Embellishments

-The last step to this DIY boho Halloween wreath is to add the little embellishments.
+The last step to this DIY boho Halloween wreath is to add little embellishments.

 And it was done!